Korean-Lawnmower/KnowledgeRepo/README.md

-# 2025 FISA 5차 AI 엔지니어링
+# Repo for all of my notes
-- 매일 한거 정리 하는곳
+- selected notes from my obsidian vault